SDXorg/PySD-Cookbook/docs/analyses/fitting/MCMC_for_fitting_models.rst

-If we use these distributions in the future to propagate uncertainty through the model (say in doing a policy test) we should make sure that we're including this correlation.
+If we use these distributions in the future to propagate uncertainty through the model (say in doing a policy test) we should make sure that we’re including this correlation.
 The simplest way to do this is just to use the traces themselves as inputs into a normal Monte Carlo error propagation calculation, making sure that we use the same index in each trace for any given run.
 This will automatically include the correlation